12 Reasons to Never Make Someone a Priority When You’re an Option

 Once you’ve recognized your feelings, the next step is to express them to the person involved.
 Approach this conversation with honesty and clarity, focusing on how their actions make you feel without placing blame.

-Effective communication can sometimes lead to improved understanding and changes in the relationship dynamics.
+Effective communication can sometimes lead to improved understanding and changes in the dynamics of the relationship.
 It is essential to avoid prioritizing others who do not value your emotional needs.

 3. Set boundaries